-We see so many wineries suggesting paella as the ideal food pairing with their wines.
+We see so many Australian wineries suggesting Spanish paella as the ideal food pairing with their wines.
 It only made sense to share this recipe with our readers.

 2 cups/400g Bomba rice – This short-grained variety is traditionally used for Spanish paella and is able to absorb more water than others, without becoming mushy.
 While many recipes suggest that it can be substituted with Arborio (Risotto rice), we don't recommend this substitution because Arborio results in a much more creamy preparation.
 If you don't have Spanish Bomba, use whatever you have in your pantry, and while the texture may not be the same, the flavours will be!

 450g prawns – deveined and shelled

 250g Chorizo sausage/ Italian sausage – Ensure that it's pork, not any other meat.
 Use hot if you like heat, mild if you don't.
 Remove the casings and thickly slice diagonally.

 1 x 410g can chopped tomatoes & paste

 1 yellow onion – peeled and chopped

 2 garlic cloves – peeled and crushed using a garlic press.
 Alternately, finely chop and crush under the blade of your knife.

 3 tbsp/45ml finely chopped flat-leaf parsley – chop along with the stalks, which have all the flavour